EricomSoftwareLtd/Shield/Shield-Changelog.md

 - Fixed: Download PDF from anchor with download attribute
 - Fixed: Screen collapse in crystal (CA0000072614/QA#803394)

+### Known Issues and Limitations

+- Several syslog addresses are not supported anymore

 ## [Rel-21.01.743] - 2021-04-13 - Hotfix

 ### Bug Fixes